jsethlui/lock/README.md

 # To Do:

-- add encrpytion and decryption using GPG or openssl
+- add encrpytion / decryption using GPG or openssl
+- complete Lock Installer
+- Add titlescreen as variable in lock script